maskalev/openweather_sdk/README.md

 [version 1.0.0](https://github.com/maskalev/openweather_sdk/blob/master/CHANGELOG.md#unreleased).

-Starting from version 0.3.2, it is recommended to use the `current_weather` method with an argument zip/post code and country code divided by comma.
+Starting from version 0.3.2, it is recommended to use the `current_weather` method with an `zip_code` argument zip/post code and country code divided by comma.

 ```bash
 >>> c = Client(token=<YOUR_TOKEN>)